-Cheetahs are the fastest land mammal on the Earth and have an acceleration of 0 to 96 km/h (60 mph) in just 3 seconds.
+Cheetahs are the fastest land mammal on the earth and have an acceleration of 0 to 96 km/h (60 mph) in just 3 seconds.
 Their top speed is 113 km/h (70 mph).
-Cheetahs have evolved to such a degree that allow them to maximize their speed.
+Cheetahs have evolved to such a degree that allows them to maximize their speed.

-Running at such a top speed of 113 km/h takes a lot of energy.
-However, it can process this for only short time about 30 seconds.
-This limiting factor keeps the cheetahs from lengthy chases so they try to come as close as possible to their prey before chasing to maximize their chance of a successful hunt.
+Running at a top speed of 113 km/h takes a lot of energy.
+Due to this reason, a cheetah can maintain this speed for only a short period of time – about 30 seconds.
+This limiting factor keeps the cheetahs from lengthy chases.
+So, they try to come as close as possible to their prey before chasing to maximize their chance of a successful hunt.

 The skin of the cheetah is yellowish in color and is covered with a lot of black spots.
 They get the advantage of their skin color and spots as it allows them to become camouflaged with their surroundings.
 The overall body of a cheetah is thinner than leopards and jaguars.